A mindful Zen garden for kids is a simple and fun craft that you can do with your kids at home or in a kids’ yoga class.

 Combined with my Mindful Glitter Calm Down Jar at my desk, I feel more centered and mindful with my own mini Zen garden to help me focus throughout the day.

 YAY, mindfulness crafts for the win!
+The whole process created a very relaxing atmosphere for all of us.

 First of all, What is Mindfulness for Kids?

 Mindfulness is the art and practice of paying close attention to one thing at a time.
-If you are eating, you should be focused on your food: the smell, the taste, the texture.

 During the day, we often get caught up in too many things, our tasks, our to-do lists, the meals we will eat later, and things that happened earlier that caused great emotion.